What is CIT?

 • Developing an understanding on how to approach crisis situations with a trauma-informed, empathetic response.

-• Overview ICAT De-Escalation tactics and crisis negotiation FBI-based communication skills.
+• An overview of ICAT De-Escalation tactics and crisis negotiation FBI-based communication skills.

-• Network with local community resources and learning how to navigate the complex social resources.
+• Opportunities to network with local community resources and learn how to navigate the complex social resources.

 • Engagement in practical application of aforementioned CIT techniques with professional crisis actors.